Meyaadha Maan: Controversy

-Awards and nominations
+Accolades

 Legacy

-In the 2019 Tamil film Petta, which was a Rajinikanth starrer, Vaibhav makes a cameo appearance in that film's song, Aaha Kalyanam reprising his role as 'Idhayam' Murali.
+Meyaadha Maan turned out to be a success and an important film in Vaibhav's career because the film was not a multistarrer and several of Vaibhav's successful films had only been multistarrers.
+In the 2019 Tamil film Petta, he makes a cameo appearance in that film's song, "Aaha Kalyanam" reprising his role as 'Idhayam' Murali.